River Complex 2021 fires

-Events
+Progression

 July

 A series of late July thunderstorms created lightning strikes that, over a series of days, started 29 wildfires on the western side of Klamath National Forest in Siskiyou County, California.
 Twenty-five of those fires started in the Salmon-Scott River Ranger District, resulting in the creation of the River Complex to manage the fires.
 The first fire was reported on July 30, 2021, around 7:00 AM, burning in timber and brush.
 The largest fire, as of July 31, was the Cronan Fire, burning 3.5 miles northeast of Sawyers Bar.
 At the time, it was reported to have burned 20 acre.
 Five of the 25 fires were contained and two were declared "out" by fire crews, including the Bally Fire near Buckhorn Bally Lookout and the Lime Fire near Lime Gulch.
 On Saturday, July 31, two more fires were reported: a .25 acre fire (Glade Fire) on Sterling Mountain and a tree fire in the Slater Fire burn scar.